Xanderyeng/sturdy-docker/readme.md

   - phpmyadmin
   - tls-ca
 </pre>

-Please note for the sake of containers, you should not do `sturdydocker up` or `sturdydocker down` often, you should only use these if you need to change to a different container or something fail or screws up the containers.
-Mostly you should only use `sturdydocker start`, `sturdydocker restart`, or `sturdydocker stop` as much as possible.

-When you add new sites if necessary, just follow copy and paste one of the sites and modify it.
-Then you should do a `sturdydocker provision` and `sturdydocker restart server`.

 ## Certificates and phpMyAdmin
 In the <code>custom.yml</code> file, there is a section where you will see phpMyAdmin and TLS-CA, this is where any resources will go so that it will generated any resources that comes with.
 At this time, only phpMyAdmin and TLS-CA is included since the project itself will be using https rather than http for connection.